bit-cloner/sentimocker/Readme.md

 It then unpacks the tar.gz file into /mocks directory Developers can then copy required files into test/ folder and edit mock files as per pass and fail criteria.

+#### Known Issues

+Sentimocker is written in a day as a helper tool when writing Sentinel policies.It is not throughly tested so some edge cases might fail.
+It is also not designed to be used in production environments.

+If the organisation name or workspace name in your terraform cloud account contains the charecters "==>" sentimocker is going to have trouble parsing workspace ID.
+The code used "==>" as a delimiter to find IDs ofobjects.